|Math 20 Math 25 Math Tips davidvs.net|

 Students in Math 20 or Math 25 may earn extra credit by writing four short explanatory essays.

-The rubrics for our midterms, notes, and quizzes detail how students are graded on those assignments.
+The rubrics for our midterms, projects, notes, and quizzes detail how students are graded on those assignments.